 Location of existing septic systems, monitoring and private wells, if present.

 The location(s) of soil tests and description of soil from test pits performed at the location of proposed stormwater management facilities, including but not limited to soil description, depth to seasonal high groundwater table (SHGWT), depth to bedrock, and percolation rates.
-Soils and the SHGWT elevation shall be based on site test pits logged by a Soil Evaluator licensed in Massachusetts
+Soils and the SHGWT elevation shall be based on site test pits logged by a Soil Evaluator licensed in Massachusetts.

 The existing vegetation (e.g., lawn area, mature trees, etc.) and ground surfaces with runoff coefficients for each.